dcrapis/oceandao-wiki/Project-Criteria.md

 - Any project that infringes copyright, or licensing agreements **may be blacklisted**.

 **Criterion (3).
 Minimum Proposal Requirement.**
 - Anyone can propose a project to OceanDAO.
-However, to be considered, you **must have at least 500 OCEAN** in the same Ethereum wallet as listed in your proposal by the time the proposal process ends (first day of month at 23:59 GMT).
+However, to be considered, you **must have at least 500 OCEAN** in the same Ethereum wallet as listed in your proposal by the time the proposal process ends.
 If selected for a grant, this will be the same wallet where you will receive your grant funding.
 This helps to filter towards people with a vested interest or “skin in the game” in OCEAN - that is, Ocean community members.
 Ocean Protocol team members will verify.

 ## On ROI